 Despite the complicated and increasingly mutually uncomfortable relationship, Colin does gain confidence, in part by using Hamilton’s strategy of stepping into a role.
 He’s able to overcome his stage fright enough to audition for live roles instead of only accepting voice roles.
 And that’s where things get really messy for these guys.
 I loved how Vance and Winters were willing to make and keep these characters uncomfortable without papering over their past together, but letting the genuine connection between the two men shine through.

 Every time I think back to this novella, I end up smiling.
+M/F romance with two Black leads, by a Black woman author.
 It starts with an airport meet cute between social media maven / lifestyle writer / self-care advocate Noah (female) and hotshot filmmaker Nick, where their kiss is caught on camera and goes viral.
 They live in different cities, but Nick is convinced the spark is enough to buy a plane ticket and meet Noah properly.
 Their long-distance love affair runs into some snags, the first being when Nick cancels a date without explanation.
 We learn later that he has sickle cell disease and he’s been dumped before over it.
-Noah is IMHO emotionally high maintenance and overly dramatic in some ways, but not about Nick’s health, so now these two have to figure out what a long-term future looks like given both of their careers.
+I love how these are two creative grown-ups who know themselves, struggling with real concerns, and the heart of the novel is them becoming each other’s best cheerleaders.

 (For anyone who’s read the book, I am SO MAD that the short film Nick makes with Noah isn’t real.
 I want to see it!)